 Monica Jones was convicted of “manifesting prostitution,” a misdemeanor according to the city of Phoenix, Arizona, in May 2013.
 She was arrested by an undercover police officer from who she accepted a ride.
 In the car, she was hassled about prices and services.
 Jones told the officer, “I’m not even doing anything.”

 Her arrest has been attributed to “walking while trans,” the profiling of trans women of color as sex workers.
-The Innocence Project says the law is ambiguous.
+The Innocence Project describes the law is “ambiguous” in an article titled “Monica Jones and the Problem of ‘Walking While Trans.'”

 “According to the law, someone who is talking to passersby or waves at a car could be deemed as trying to solicit sex,” the article reads.
 “However, while these actions could be construed as the beginning of sex solicitation, they are mostly just a part of normal, day-to-day life.”

 A Superior Court judge said lower courts denied Jones a fair trial by using her past prostitution charges against her.
-Jones was represented by Jean-Jacques “J” Cabou of Perkins Coie when her conviction was vacated in 2015.
+Jones’ conviction was vacated in 2015.